patternfly/react-data-view/packages/module/patternfly-docs/content/extensions/data-view/examples/Table/Table.md

 It is also possible to disable row selection using the `isSelectDisabled` function, which can be passed to the wrapping `DataView` component through the `selection` prop.

-If you want to have all expandable nodes open on initial load pass the 'expandAll' prop to the DataViewTable component
+If you want to have all expandable nodes open on initial load pass the `expandAll` prop to the DataViewTable component

 ### Table example
 ```js file="./DataViewTableExample.tsx"